List of IGPX characters: Team Skylark

 Elissa is the defender for Team Skylark and the oldest member.
 She makes a lot of decisions and gives guidance to Jessica.
 She also likes to watch as much as she competes.

 Team Sledge Mamma

-Is another team from the United States that frequently dominates the IGPX, Sledge Mamma is made up of Yamma, Timma, and Dimma, three legendary pilots who are 10-year veterans as well as notoriously merciless fighters, plus former Satomi team member and rookie River Marque.
+Another team from the United States that frequently dominates the IGPX, Sledge Mamma is made up of Yamma, Timma, and Dimma, three legendary pilots who are 10-year veterans and notoriously merciless fighters, as well as former Satomi team member and rookie River Marque.
 The team despises the young upstarts of Team Satomi and will stop at nothing to put the rookies in their place on the field.
-Team Sledge Mamma apparently draws the line at cheating and actually hurting and harming people and once helped protect Team Satomi from an attack by overzealous Sledge Mamma fans.
+Team Sledge Mamma apparently draws the line at cheating and actually hurting and harming people, as they once helped protect Team Satomi from an attack by overzealous Sledge Mamma fans.
 Team Sledge Mamma's mechs are armed with detachable fists connected by strands, which allows them to attack enemy mechs from a distance.
 In the microseries, Sledge Mamma is cybernetically enhanced.